nepur/esp2866_12E_workshop/README.md

 	1. Under /exercises in this repository, open the `/httprequests/httprequests.ino` sketch.
 	2. Open the Serial Monitor (magnifying glass icon in upper right of code window).
 	3. At the top of your open sketch, set WIFI_SSID and WIFI_PASS variables to your local Wifi SSID and Password respectively
-	4. If you are using Firebase as outlined in step 9 above, then in your open sketch set BAAS_HOST to the firebase host name that is associate with your account.
-NOTE: You may also need to set the Hexadecimal BAAS_FINGERPRINT variable to be the Fingerprint you obtained in 9c (if the SSL cert has changed).
+	4. If you are using Firebase as outlined in step 2 above, then in your open sketch set BAAS_HOST to the firebase host name that is associate with your account.
+NOTE: You may also need to set the Hexadecimal BAAS_FINGERPRINT variable to be the Fingerprint you obtained in step 2->4 above (if the SSL cert has changed).
 	5. From the Arduino menu select Sketch->Upload.
 Verify that the sketch compiled with no errors.
 	6. Verify the output in the Serial Monitor window shows a successful GET request as well as POST request.